 Notes: Monographs and individual artists' exhibition catalogues are not included in this list, except where they are explicitly feminist and provide a key role model for feminist art practice.
 You can look at exhibitions and anthologies separately by moving to those pages.
-For authors' last names use capital letter first.
-For those beginning with "A", type "A" or use the first 3 letters of their last name.

 The country search uses full English names, e.g. The Netherlands, except for USA and UK.
 "International" (use Capital "I") is the category used for projects where artists from more than 3 countries are involved.
 Books and exhibitions under "International" are in addition to those listed as individual countries.
 New sections have been added for geographical regions/ continents: Asia, Africa, Pacific, Middle East, South America, Scandanavia.
 These categories are in addition to individual countries listed.
 So, for searches in Africa, look also in Nigeria and Egypt.